 - You will want to make sure that the thumbnails attached to your page and your individual beats are on-brand.
 You will also want to make sure they are eye-catching as this is the image that is going to get that user to click on your track

-- Just like with videos and blog tags are essential to help your beats be found.
+- Just like with videos and blogs, tags are essential to help your beats be found.
 By adding specific keywords, you will improve your beat rank in search of that term.
-This will increase traffic your page and your beat which will in turn help sell your beats
+This will increase traffic to your page and your beat which will in turn help sell your beats

 - You will also want to use your Instagram skills and add some hashtags to your tracks.
-By doing this when people search for a hashtag or a style of track your beat will appear in the search.
+With this, when people search for a hashtag or a style of track, your beat will appear in the search.
 This will get more traffic and convert at a higher rate

 - You will want to make sure your page uses high-quality imagery that’s on-brand with your image.
 Making the imagery engaging will help silently give your potential client an idea of who you are and what your beats are all about.
-This means the images; the color palette and the font all need to work with the brand you are trying to build.
+This means the images, the color palette, and the font all need to work with the brand you’re trying to build.

-Using these marketing tips will help you build a great page that will engage the audience and help you sell more beats.
+Using these marketing tips will help you build a great page that will engage your audience and help you sell more beats.

 Let’s Make Some Money